 Conservation Easement Attorney – Atlanta, GA

 We understand how stressful IRS and DOJ attacks on syndicated conservation easements has been for investors.
-Our best Atlanta, GA conservation easement attorneys are here to help.
+Our lawyers are among the best known in the nation for handing easement cases and are here to help.
 We know how vital it is that you get to the best possible relief for you and your family as quickly as possible so that you can return to life without the stress of these cases hanging over you.

 About Bomar Law Firm’s Atlanta, GA Conservation Easement Lawyers

 To beat the IRS, you need to understand the IRS.
-Cal Bomar specializes in tax cases involving syndicated conservation easements.
+Our attorneys specialize in tax cases involving syndicated conservation easements.
 While most conservation easement lawyers represent promoters and the partnerships they created, our firm only represents investors who purchased interests in the deals.
 No law firm is more specialized in helping investors in syndicated conservation easements in their IRS and state tax matters.

 Our Team of Conservation Easement Lawyers who handle IRS Tax Cases Includes:

 1. Cal Bomar Conservation Easement Attorney Atlanta, GA – A former IRS Chief Counsel tax lawyer with over 20 years of experience handling audits, tax litigation and tax relief cases.